EasyG0ing1/GraalVM_Headless_Native_Image_Template/README.md

 Default locale: en_US, platform encoding: UTF-8
 OS name: "mac os x", version: "15.4", arch: "x86_64", family: "mac"
 ```
-No guarantees with older versions ... the POM file specifically uses native image arguments which are only recognized by the GraalVM 25 JDK.
+No guarantees with older versions ... the POM file specifically uses native image arguments which are only recognized by the GraalVM 24 JDK and newer.

 ## JDK Management